-Name, Age and Principal Occupation and Employment During Past Five Years First Became Director STEPHEN B. ORESMAN, 70, President since January, 1991 of Saltash, Ltd., management consultants.
+Name, Age and Principal Occupation and Employment During Past Five Years First Became Director STEPHEN B. ORESMAN, 71, Chief Executive Officer since June 23, 2003 of Technology Solutions Company, a systems integration and business consulting firm.
+He is President since January, 1991 of Saltash, Ltd., management consultants.
 Mr. Oresman was with Booz•Allen & Hamilton, Inc., management consultants, for 19 years where he was Senior Vice President and Chairman of Booz•Allen & Hamilton International, and previously held manufacturing positions at Bausch & Lomb and Acme Steel.
-Mr. Oresman is a Director of Technology Solutions Company and iStar Financial Inc. 1991 ROGER PHILLIPS , 63, Former President and Chief Executive Officer from February, 1982 through January, 2002 of IPSCO Inc., an international steel producing company.
-Mr. Phillips is a Director of Canadian Pacific Railway Limited, Fording Inc., Toronto Dominion Bank, and Imperial Oil Limited.
-2002 RICHARD K. RIEDERER, 59, Former Chief Executive Officer from January, 1996 and President from January, 1995 through February, 2001 of Weirton Steel Corporation, a steel producing company.
+Mr. Oresman is a Director of Technology Solutions Company.
+1991 ROGER PHILLIPS, 64, Former President and Chief Executive Officer from February, 1982 through January, 2002 of IPSCO Inc., an international steel producing company.
+Mr. Phillips is a Director of Canadian Pacific Railway Limited, Fording Inc., Imperial Oil Limited, Inco Limited and Toronto Dominion Bank.
+2002 RICHARD K. RIEDERER, 60, Former Chief Executive Officer from January, 1996 and President from January, 1995 through February, 2001 of Weirton Steel Corporation, a steel producing company.
 From January, 1989 through December, 1996 Mr. Riederer served as Chief Financial Officer of Weirton Steel Corporation.
 Mr. Riederer also served as Chairman of the American Iron and Steel Institute from January, 2000 through December, 2000.
-Mr. Riederer is a Director of First American Funds, Chairman and Director of Idea Foundry, and serves on the Board of Trustees of Carnegie Mellon University and Franciscan University of Steubenville.
-2002 ALAN SCHWARTZ , 63, Professor of Law at the Yale Law School and Professor at the Yale School of Management since 1987.
-Mr. Schwartz is a Director of Rohn Industries, Inc. 1991
+Mr. Riederer is a Director of First American Funds, Chairman and Director of Idea Foundry, and serves on the Board of Trustees of Franciscan University of Steubenville.
+2002 ALAN SCHWARTZ, 64, Professor of Law at the Yale Law School and Professor at the Yale School of Management since 1987.
+1991